bandinopla/weightxreps-server/README.md

 docker-compose up
 ```

+#### :seedling: Seeding the database
 To fill this new "empty" database with dummy data, run this command:
 ```bash
 npm run reset-db
 ```
-Everytime you run that script, the database will be truncated, all data will be deleted and new dummy data will be created.
+Everytime you run that script, the _database will be truncated_, all data will be deleted and new dummy data will be created.

 The database connection settings live in the `.env` file.
 Make sure they match your dev database settings.
 Read the `docker-compose.yml` to see which username, password and database name are used in dev mode...